 Consumer Issues

-The Alberta Ombudsman does not have jurisdiction to investigate complaints about private businesses or other consumer matters.
-You can learn more about how to raise concerns as a consumer about a business, here: https://www.alberta.ca/file-consumer-complaint.
+No. The Alberta Ombudsman does not have jurisdiction to investigate complaints about private businesses or other consumer matters.

-You may be able to raise your concerns with the Service Alberta and Red Tape Reduction Contact Centre or the Better Business Bureau.
+The Service Alberta and Red Tape Reduction Contact Centre has information for consumers wishing to file a complaint as does the Better Business Bureau.

-If you receive a decision from AMVIC that you believe is unfair and have exhausted all avenues of appeal, you may wish to submit a complaint to us.
+If you receive a decision from AMVIC that you believe is unfair and you have exhausted all avenues of appeal, you can submit a complaint to us.

 Airlines